 Preparation for Employment

 The Medical Laboratory Technology Program, nationally known for its excellent and realistic education, provides traditional campus based courses as well as extensive experience in actual clinical laboratories.
 The campus-based courses are taught at Cascade Campus in the newly remodeled Jackson Hall.
 Here, the lecture and laboratory exercises focus on up-to-date theory, learning manual techniques, instrumentation, problem solving and application of knowledge.
 The facilities are modern and well equipped for this purpose.
-To begin the transition to "real world" medical technology, students spend time in the Student Laboratory at Legacy Emanuel Hospital.
+To begin the transition to "real world" medical technology, students spend time in a simulated laboratory setting (SimLab) at the Legacy Good Samaritan Hospital.
 Here, students receive instruction using actual clinical specimens in a laboratory environment.
 Finally, in the affiliate laboratories, students continue to develop understanding of principles, mastery of basic skills and professionalism.
-Every aspect of the students' education on campus, in the Student Laboratory at Legacy Emanuel, and in the affiliate labs has been designed to be as thorough as possible to prepare graduates as health care professionals in clinical laboratory medicine.
+Every aspect of the students' education on campus, in the SimLab, and in the affiliate labs has been designed to be as thorough as possible to prepare graduates as health care professionals in clinical laboratory medicine.

 Campus lectures and labs provide students with a substantial knowledge base as well as fundamental skills and techniques.
 Students are challenged to critically examine all data and results and to be alert for potential technical errors.
 Students are actively involved in discussions relating theory to tests results, and perform detailed lab write-ups, which also help to correlate laboratory findings with theory.
 Examinations are designed to further help students hone their critical thinking and deductive reasoning skills.

 During the first year of the MLT Program, all activities are designed to give students a solid framework for the more rigorous curriculum of the program's second year.